NSW - Sydney Specialist Anaesthetist (BSc(Med) MBBS(Hons) FANZCA AMA-M)

-Dr Saleh works as a Senior VMO at Norwest Private Hospital, Macquarie University Hospital, Genea Northwest and Liverpool Hospital.
+Dr Saleh is the Head of Norwest Private Anaesthetic Department and Senior VMO at Liverpool Hospital and Macquarie University Hospital.
 He has vast clinical experience across a range of disciplines, in particular orthopaedics (with extensive experience in lower limb joint replacement and reconstruction), obstetrics and gynaecology, trauma and tertiary emergency, and coordinating theatres as duty anaesthetist.
 Dr Saleh also has extensive non-clinical experience, serving on the executive at Liverpool Hospital and as director of QA for 10 years.

 Dr Saleh loves his work and takes great pride in setting very high standards of excellence, but his work is just one aspect of a balanced life.
 When not working Dr Saleh spends his time with his wife and 3 grown sons, along with his German Shepherds.
 His other interests include growing fruit and veggies, long walks, golf and skiing.
 Whilst in golf he is a self-described “hack”, in skiing Dr Saleh is fairly accomplished having attained certification as a Canadian ski instructor.

 He looks forward to meeting you, to chat and to hear your story.

 Please contact the practice manager for further information at which time your health and anaesthetic history can be taken, and a complete quotation for the cost of your anaesthetic.